Saadbinwaqar/secure-chat-room/README.md

 all machines must be connected to the same network

-ip address(Host variable) of Server should be 0.0.0.0 while in clients it should be the ip address of the server machine
+Host variable of Server should be 0.0.0.0 while in clients it should be the ip address of the server machine